When you need a licence

 Who can do incidental work?

-Where the total value of the incidental work is no more than $3,300, you can do the work yourself or engage one or more contractors to do the work.
+Where the total value of the incidental work is no more than $3,300, you can either do the work yourself or engage one or more contractors.